variniaz/Klontong-REST-API/README.md

 # Klontong-REST-API
 REST API for Klontong project.
+This app is using PostgreSQL database.

 ## Documentation